NVIDIA/TensorRT/samples/opensource/sampleMLP/README.md

 # Known issues

-There are no known issues in this sample.
+- Fake INT8 dynamic ranges are used in this sample.
+So there might be an accuracy loss when running the sample under INT8 mode, which would consequently lead a wrong classification result.